learningequality/studio/docs/add_content.rst

 .. tip:: **Recommendations for upload of video files**

          There is no limit to video resolution or file size set by Kolibri Studio platform itself.
 However, keep in mind that the total channel size will impact the experience of the Kolibri administrator who will have to import and update it on the local Kolibri installation, and the size of the individual videos will impact the experience of the learners viewing it using Kolibri.
-Therefore, prefer smaller and low resolution video files.
+Therefore, **prefer smaller and low resolution video files**.

 Additionally, you can add subtitles to videos, set the language, and preview them prior to publishing.